Islamic Revolutionary Guard Corps Ground Forces

 The Islamic Revolutionary Guard Corps Ground Forces (نیروی زمینی سپاه پاسداران انقلاب اسلامی), acronymed NEZSA (نزسا), are the ground forces of the Islamic Revolutionary Guard Corps (IRGC).
 The IRGC Ground Forces are more geared towards internal disorder than the regular Iranian Army.
-However, in recent years, the IRGC Ground Forces and by extension the entire IRGC, have transitioned to becoming an expeditionary force, capable of projecting power abroad, through conventional military operations or via proxies and unconventional warfare.
+However, in recent years, the IRGC Ground Forces — and by extension the entire IRGC — have transitioned to become an expeditionary force, capable of projecting power abroad through conventional military operations or via proxies and unconventional warfare.
 There are at least around 150,000 IRGC Ground Force troops.

 Following this transition, the Ground Forces structure remains focused on brigade levels units, supported by armoured, air support (drone), artillery, intelligence and special forces formations.

 History

 The Guardians of the Islamic Revolution Ground Forces was officially established on 5 May 1979.
 It was conceived as a popular militia force to monitor the remainders of the Shah's Artesh and defend the Islamic Revolution (such as against Nojeh coup plot).
 However, the official establishment followed several months of activity of the Revolutionary Guards.

 According to Mohsen Rafiqdust, the establishment of and armed force tasked to secure the Revolution was proposed by Hujjat al-Islam Mohammad Montazeri, son of Ayatollah Hussein Ali Montazeri; Supreme Leader Ruhollah Khomeini ordered in February 1979 the establishment of such a force, which was established by Mohammad Montazeri itself and Ayatollah Mohammad Beheshti, leader of the Islamic Republican Party.
 Moshen Rafiqdust was charged with organizing the Revolutionary Guard and Abbas Duzduzani was the first Commander.

 Between February and December 1979, the IRGC evolved from a loose militia into an armed force; In early days, IRGC units seemed to operate independently and in different capacities in different locations.
 In March 1979, a national command was established.

 The mission of the Army of the Guardians of the Islamic Revolution accorded primacy to an internal security role, while at the same time pushing for the export of the Islamic Revolution: in the early days, the IRGC was responsible for both internal and external intelligence and security, which was carried out in conjunction with the prime minister's office; the alghare’eh, combat units, were involved in fighting enemy groups.

 Initially, the Army of the Guardians of the Islamic Revolution operated in coordination with Komitehs and their command echelon, but with an official approval.